Addressing mode: Register autoincrement indirect

 After determining the effective address, the value in the base register is incremented by the size of the data item that is to be accessed.
 For example, (A7)+ would access the content of the address register A7, then increase the address pointer of A7 by 1 (usually 1 word).
 Within a loop, this addressing mode can be used to step through all the elements of an array or vector.

 In high-level languages it is often thought to be a good idea that functions which return a result should not have side effects (lack of side effects makes program understanding and validation much easier).
 This addressing mode has a side effect in that the base register is altered.
 If the subsequent memory access causes an error (e.g. page fault, bus error, address error) leading to an interrupt, then restarting the instruction becomes much more problematic since one or more registers may need to be set back to the state they were in before the instruction originally started.

-There have been at least two computer architectures which have had implementation problems with regard to recovery from interrupts when this addressing mode is used:
+There have been at least three computer architectures that have had implementation problems with regard to recovery from faults when this addressing mode is used: